 You may also be able to control the movement of the flame using the switch or remote control.
 An LED candle flame can dance and flicker, or it can glow as a steady flame.

 Tea lights and votives typically come with a button or cell battery already installed.
-If you pop open the bottom cover, you can replace a worn battery, but it may be more cost-efficient to buy new LED candles.
+If you pop open the bottom cover, you can replace a worn battery, but it may be more cost-efficient to get new LED candles.
 Pillars and taper LED candles use regular AA, AAA, or D batteries, depending on the brand and design.
 You’ll likely want to know how long your LED candle will stay lit on one set of batteries.
 The answer to that question depends largely on how fresh your batteries are and possibly what brand you use.
 LED candles can stay brightly lit for hours before becoming dim.
 The smallest candles may run for 24 to 50 hours before burning out.
 Some candles can go much longer — from 300 to 500 hours.

 When comparing LED candles, look for features you may prefer to make your home or event look special.